How to Start Print on Demand Shopify Store

 A big part of your marketing tactics revolves around paid advertising.

 You must leverage social media and search engine paid marketing to reach more target audiences in the buying mode.
-This is why having a decent budget for marketing is critical to print-on-demand small business owners.
+This is why having a decent marketing budget is critical to print-on-demand small business owners.

-Relying on free marketing channels won’t yield significant results, plus you won’t reach a larger audience.
+Relying on free marketing channels will not yield significant results and will not allow you to reach a larger audience.
 There are limits to how far you can promote products in this way.

 Here are some proven marketing tactics for print-on-demand business owners.